MuhireIghor/repo_initiator/CONTRIBUTING.md

 ```

 > **Note:**
-Keep in mind that to execute the project locally one has to bin in the `/bin folder`
+Keep in mind that to execute the project locally one has to be in in the `/bin folder`

 ## Pull Request